 It will set you back $65 plus overnight shipping.

 After receiving an email letting me know that my boxes were shipping soon, I texted Bobby to let him know I had set Saturday aside for a grilling session with my wife Marcela and my parents.

 To my surprise, when the boxes arrived, he had included some extras like the Bacon Cheddar Burgers, Black + Blue Burgers, and Apple Bacon, Chicken Parm Chicken & Our Little Italy Pork Sausages.

-I did not snap any pictures of the cooked food, but you can see all of them in their full glory below.
+I did not snap any pictures of the cooked food, but you can see them in their full glory below.
 The Bacon Cheddar Burgers were the favorites at my parent’s house.